The best things in life are simple, authentic, and real.

 Real food.
 Real craftsmanship.
 Real customer service.
 Real products.
-They all have a quality that trumps the latest fads and innovations, because they are true to their essence.
+They all have a quality that trumps the latest fads and innovations, because they’re true to their essence.

-Craftsmen value all parts of their work.
-Jobs’ father spent as much time crafting the back of fences or cabinets as he did the front.
-This attention to detail allowed his work to stand the test of time.
+Craftsmen like Paul Jobs value all parts of their work.
+That attention to detail allows their work to stand the test of time.

 The basics may not be glamorous or exciting, but they’re essential.